ForceANatur/restoration-mod-fans_addons/README.md

 Sniper Hell: Most enemies spawn with Sniper Rifles.

 Sting like a bee: FBI units use the M1014 and Hostage Rescue Teams and ASU units have the UMP.
 Vet Cops have akimbo Broncos.

+RPG Grunts: Spawns an unused enemy for the Meltdown heist. suffer

 # Crime Spree Modifiers: